Art, design and technology for life

 Creativity is extremely important.
 Being able to think and work independently are valuable skills, and at Chigwell School we encourage our pupils to explore their own and other people’s creativity in a variety of ways.

-In art and design, the pupils engage with various art and design activities using a range of artistic and design media that develop their practical, intellectual and aesthetic skills.
+In art and design, the pupils engage with various activities using a range of artistic and design media that develop their practical, intellectual and aesthetic skills.
 All pupils produce interesting and personal work that reflects their individuality, thoughts, feelings and ideas.

 The art department has four large art and design studios, with a wide range of facilities that enable the pupils to use painting, drawing, digital media (using iMac computers) collage, sculpture, photography (both analogue and digital) and printing to create their artwork.
 These facilities are available after school and at certain times during the holidays and at weekends.